 Borasu pass trek price starts from 25,000 INR.
 The final cost estimation is based on the number of factors like the group size, pick-up place (Chandigarh/Shimla), and add-ons needed (backpack offloading, accommodation before and after the trek & drop off place (Sankri/Naitwar/Uttarkashi).
 Drop an email to avail large groups and early bird offers.

-Our Borasu pass departures are scheduled for first and second week of June, second week of August and the first week of September.
+Our Borasu pass departures are scheduled for third week of June, second week of August and the first week of September.
 We are looking for a minimum group size of 6 people.

 We also can run the customized trekking departures tailored for smaller groups (less than 6 people) willing to incur an additional cost.
 The trek dates are subjected to the pandemic guidelines issued by the district administration of Kinnaur and Uttarkashi.

 - Chitkul village